Ricardo Pereira (footballer, born 1993): Porto

 On 16 April 2013, before the season was over, Pereira agreed to join FC Porto on 1 July, moving alongside teammate Tiago Rodrigues.
-He alternated constantly between the first and the second teams during his early tenure, also being reconverted into a full-back by manager Paulo Fonseca.
+He alternated constantly between the first and the second teams during his early tenure, also being reconverted to a full-back by manager Paulo Fonseca.
 His maiden appearance in the UEFA Champions League took place on 26 August 2014, when he replaced the injured Casemiro late into the 2–0 home victory over Lille OSC in the play-off round.

 In summer 2015, after only 33 first-team appearances over two seasons, Pereira was loaned for two years to French club OGC Nice.
-He made his debut in Ligue 1 on 12 September, playing the entire 0–1 home loss to En Avant de Guingamp.
+He made his debut in Ligue 1 on 12 September, playing the entire 0–1 home loss to En Avant Guingamp.

 Pereira was voted as the French League's best full-back by the International Centre for Sports Studies in April 2016.

 Leicester City

 On 17 May 2018, a €25 million deal was agreed for Pereira to move to Leicester City.
 He made his Premier League debut on 10 August, playing the entire 2–1 away defeat against Manchester United.
 He scored his first goal while celebrating his 25th birthday, netting after a counter-attack in a 1–2 home loss to Everton.
 At the end of the campaign, he was voted both his team's Player of the Season and Players’ Player of the Season.

 Pereira scored in consecutive wins over Tottenham Hotspur and Newcastle United in September 2019, both at the King Power Stadium, and the following 4 March he netted the only goal against Birmingham City in the fifth round of the FA Cup to put the Foxes into the last eight for the second time in eight years.
 Days later, he was ruled out for the rest of the season with an anterior cruciate ligament injury.

 On 18 February 2022, Pereira signed a contract extension until 2026.
-On 14 April, his 88th-minute strike closed a 2–1 victory at PSV Eindhoven (also the aggregate score) and confirmed qualification to the semi-finals of the UEFA Europa Conference League.
+On 14 April, his 88th-minute strike closed a 2–1 victory at PSV Eindhoven (also the aggregate score) and confirmed qualification for the semi-finals of the UEFA Europa Conference League.

+Pereira struggled heavily with injury problems during his spell at the club, also being relegated to the EFL Championship in 2023.
+The following campaign, he was often deployed as an inverted full-back under new coach Enzo Maresca; he would step in as a holding midfielder while his team possessed the ball, and managed to stay fit as they won the league and promoted.

+Pereira started two games in the 2024–25 season.
+On 11 November 2024, manager Steve Cooper confirmed that he would be ruled out "for about four months" due to a hamstring injury.